Givi Amilakhvari (1689–1754): Alliance and war with Iran

 In 1741, Givi Amilakhvari was appointed as a governor (wakil) of Kartli for the shah of Iran and reconfirmed as Prince of Saamilakhoro and Duke (eristavi) of Ksani, thereby becoming the most influential Georgian nobleman in eastern Georgia.
 Later in 1741 he took part in the Nader's difficult campaign against Dagestan which cost Nader thousands of his troops and undermined the situation in Georgia.
 Nader summoned the leading Georgian nobles to Derbend and covered them with gifts.
-Of them, the increasingly influential, flexible and calculating Kakhetian prince Teimuraz Bagrationi endeavored to persuade the shah to ease tribute levied upon Georgia, while Amilakhvari suddenly fled to Tbilisi and mounted a rebellion, more formidable than that of Shanshe.
-He recruited the Turkish auxiliaries and sought Ottoman support to put the Russian-based Mukhranian prince Bakar, son of Vakhtang VI of Kartli (deposed back in 1723) and brother-in-law to Teimuraz, on the throne.
-A series of battles were fought at Gori and along the Aragvi river in which, despite initial setback, Teimuraz and his son Erekle, with the Iranians, defeated Amilakhvari and his Turks.
+Of them, the increasingly influential, flexible and calculating Kakhetian King Teimuraz II endeavored to persuade the shah to ease tribute levied upon Georgia, while Amilakhvari suddenly fled to Tbilisi and mounted a rebellion, more formidable than that of Shanshe.
+He recruited the Turkish auxiliaries and sought Ottoman support to put the Russian-based Mukhranian prince Bakar, son of Vakhtang VI (deposed back in 1723) and brother-in-law to Teimuraz, on the throne.
+A series of battles were fought at Gori and along the Aragvi river in which, despite initial setback, Teimuraz and his son Heraclius, with the Iranians, defeated Amilakhvari and his Turks.
 In 1742, the troops of Imam-Quli Khan established a camp near Kvemo Chala castle, and Givi decided to attack, causing Iranians to retreat.
 In another successful battle, Givi fought against united forces of Fatali Khan and Kerim Khan in the mountains near his castle.
 After the decisive battle at Achabeti in 1744, Amilakhvari surrendered to Teimuraz's wife, Tamar, at Surami and was treated by the victors with much consideration.
-In reward for their display of loyalty, Nader Shah gave full control over all of eastern Georgia to the father and son, confirming Teimuraz as king of Kartli and senior monarch, and his son Erekle as king of Kakheti and junior monarch.
+In reward for their display of loyalty, Nader Shah gave full control over all of eastern Georgia to the father and son, confirming Teimuraz as king of Kartli and senior monarch, and his son Heraclius as king of Kakheti and junior monarch.

 Last years

 Amilakhvari was sent to Nader's court at Isfahan, where he was converted to Islam under the name of Shah-Quli-Khan.
 He was honored by Nader and made a commander (qullar-agasi) of the shah's élite guards (ghulām).
 By 1747 Nader's relations with Teimuraz and Erekle had become soured over the Georgians' increasingly independent policies.
 Nader placed Amilakhvari at the head of 30,000 troops to reinforce the Iranian hegemony in the Caucasus.
 The shah's assassination on June 19, 1747, and the ensuing turmoil in Iran rendered this military endeavor abortive.
 In 1749 Amilakhvari gathered the surviving Georgians and fought his way back to Georgia.
 He reconciled with Teimuraz and Erekle and reconverted to Christianity.
 Teimuraz appointed him a governor (mouravi) of Tbilisi.
 During these years Amilakhvari sponsored several construction projects, renovating and building churches and fortresses across the country.
-He died in 1754 and was buried at the ancestral abbey at Shio-Mgvime, which had been refurbished by himself.
+He died in 1754 and was buried at the ancestral abbey at Shio-Mgvime Monastery, which had been refurbished by himself.

+Family

+Givi Amilakhvari was married twice.
+The identity of his first wife is unknown.
+In 1732, he married his second wife, Bangua (died 29 July 1766), daughter of Prince Vakhushti Orbeliani.
+His children were: